berkintosun/wp7-solutions/README.md

 Docker containers intentionally kept running after build process is done, in order to allow users to be able to run `docker compose exec` if they would like to execute specific command through an environment that contains Java 21 & Gradle 8.1

-Task-1 is also support application plugin of gradle and you can run using `gradle run --args "b a c c e a c d c d"` or `docker compose exec duplicate-finder gradle run --args "b a c c e a c d c d"`
+Task-1 does also support application plugin of gradle and you can run using `gradle run --args "b a c c e a c d c d"` or `docker compose exec duplicate-finder gradle run --args "b a c c e a c d c d"`

 Build and test using Docker Compose as described above, or manually using Gradle (or Gradle Wrapper):